-For example, here is a language from Guardian's sample policy: "Total Disability or Totally Disabled means that, solely due to Injury or Sickness, You are not able to perform the material and substantial duties of Your Occupation.
+For example, here is a language from a sample policy of a carrier we work with: "Total Disability or Totally Disabled means that, solely due to Injury or Sickness, You are not able to perform the material and substantial duties of Your Occupation.
 You will be Totally Disabled even if You are Gainfully Employed in another occupation so long as, solely due to Injury or Sickness, You are not able to work in Your Occupation."

 In another words, with this definition of total disability (referred to as "own occupation"), you are considered totally disabled if you cannot perform the material and substantial duties of your own occupation, even if you can be gainfully employed outside of your own occupation.

 Obviously, the importance and benefits of the "own occupation" provision cannot be overstated.

 With COLA, your disability benefit amount (after you are disabled) keeps up with inflation.
 Younger policyholders should consider adding this rider because of the longer duration of their working years.
 For example, if you are disabled at age 45 and unable to work, you will collect disability benefits for 20 years.
 It would be prudent to protect that "income" against inflation.

 Most policies place limitations on mental health disorders which might include mental-, nervous- or substance abuse-related disability.
 They limit these benefits to a certain period, typically two years.
 Or, they may make you jump through some hoops like a written plan of care from your physician.
 There are a few companies that include mental disorders as covered illnesses, and do not place limitations or requirements, especially for a certain group of professionals such as physicians.

 If available, you should always try to get a policy without limitations or requirements on mental health disorders.